 - Have created at least one Custom Audience for that Ad Account

-- Have set up the connection between Maropost Marketing Cloud and the Facebook profile that the Ad Account is associated with
+- Have set up the connection between Maropost for Marketing and the Facebook profile that the Ad Account is associated with

 Select the list or segment containing the contacts that you want to push over to your Facebook Custom Audience

 Facebook requires that you map the fields of your Maropost contacts with the Facebook user profile fields.
 The mapping is necessary to determine whether a Maropost contact is indeed a Facebook user.
-At a minimum, email address, first name, and last name are required.
+At a minimum, email address is required.
 There are additional fields that you can optionally use to increase the accuracy of the matching.

 Facebook imposes specific restrictions on how your contact profile data is formatted.
 If your data is not properly formatted, then it will not be used in the matching.